Malleshwaram gets a street art makeover

 Gejjeya Nada

-Located on the Veena Doreswamy Iyengar Street, Gejjeya Nada, by Shree Vyas, is a tribute to the rich Indian classical music and showcases how deeply Malleshwaram is associated to music.
-Malleshwaram has plenty of music and art schools and its home to many music legends.
+Located on Veena Doreswamy Iyengar Street, Gejjeya Nada, by Shree Vyas, is a tribute to the rich Indian classical music and showcases how deeply Malleshwaram is associated with music.
+Malleshwaram has plenty of music and art schools, and it is home to many music legends.

 8 Gejjeya Nada